Share

 “The generation growing up doesn’t realize that the highest levels of government used to function that way,” Lackey said.
 “We can fix it, but we have to make it a priority.”

-A Step Toward National Dialogue
+A Shift Toward National Dialogue on Insurance Risk

 “It gives me hope,” Susman said.
 “Because it means people outside California are starting to understand — this isn’t just a ‘California problem.’
 This is everyone’s problem.”